risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

    configuration involves

-   1. packaging the scheduler
+   1. package the scheduler

-   2. defining pod deployment of the scheduler (my-scheduler.yaml)
+   2. define pod deployment of the scheduler (my-scheduler.yaml)

    copy the template from kubernetes website and replace image value to the packaged scheduler name (step 1)

+   3.  commence authentication and authorisation configuration

-   3. cluster role and cluster crole binding has to be defined in order to have a secret mounted to a pod in kube-system namespace
+   cluster role and cluster crole binding has to be defined in order to have a secret mounted to a pod in kube-system namespace

+   the cluster role binding will link service account of my-scheduler with the cluster role

+   4. apply both the role and the binding

+   ``kubectl create -f ClusterRole.yaml``

+   ``kubectl create -f ClusterRoleBinding.yaml``

+   5. to enable scheduler to communicate to a pod and an to ba able to schedule the pod to nodes role and role binding needs to be created

+   the role binding will link user - kubernetes-admin with the role

+   6. apply both the role and the binding

+   ``kubectl create -f Role.yaml``

+   ``kubectl create -f RoleBinding.yaml``

+   7. edit existing kube-scheduler cluster role to finish authentication and authorisation configuration

+   ``kubectl edit clusterrole system:kube-scheduler``

+      - apiGroups:
+        - ""
+        resourceNames:
+        - kube-scheduler
+        - my-scheduler # <-- add my scheduler along with kube-scheduler
+        resources:
+        - endpoints
+        verbs:
+        - delete
+        - get
+        - patch
+        - update
+      - apiGroups:
+        - storage.k8s.io # <-- add storage
+        resources:
+        - storageclasses # <-- add storage classes
+        verbs:
+        - watch
+        - list
+        - get

+   8. deployment of the new custom scheduler as pod in kube-system namespace

+   ``kubectl create -f my-scheduler.yaml``

+   9. verify the scheduler pod ``kubectl get pods -n kube-system``

+   both kube-scheduler (default) an my-scheduler shoul be present

+|

+spec files defining custom scheduler, roles and bindings

 |